CMU-CREATE-Lab/video-labeling-tool/README.md

 curl http://localhost:5000/api/v1/get_neg_labels
 ```
 ### Get videos with other types of labels
 This call is only available for researchers or experts (client type 0 or 1) with valid user tokens.
 You can get videos that are marked as gold standards or labeled by researchers.
 You can also get videos that have incomplete or discarded labels.
-For researchers or experts, the gallery page will be displayed in the dashboard mode, and you can download the user token when in this mode.
+For researchers or experts, the gallery page will be in the dashboard mode, where you can download the user token.
 - Paths:
   - **/api/v1/get_pos_gold_labels**
   - **/api/v1/get_neg_gold_labels**